Raviteja-Beri/Gemini-AI_Conversational_Agent/README.md

 # Gemini-AI_Conversational_Agent
-It's a basic agent code using Gemini AI model.
+It's a basic agent code using Gemini AI model with history.